-The importance of neuroscientific research within the field of psychology are steadily increasing, in part due to the development of research techniques that allowusto study in vivothe structure and function of the human brain.
-Neural systems and mechanismsthatare ultimately responsible for even the most complex aspects of human experience, cognition and behaviourare being revealed at a fast pace.
+The importance of neuroscientific research within the field of psychology steadily increases, in part due to the development of research techniques that allow to study in vivo the structure and function of the human brain.
+At a high pace, neural systems and mechanisms are revealed that are ultimately responsible for even the most complex aspects of human experience, cognition and behaviour.
 This implies that psychology students nowadays need to have a thorough understanding of the structural and functional organisation of the brain.

-In recent decadesit has become clear that specific behaviours and abilities cannot be simply linked to specific brain structures.
-Instead, behavioural abilities are implemented in brain-wide systems -the components of which are located throughout the brain at all structural levels: cortical, and subcortical.
-The integrated functioning of these distributed brain structures gives rise to functional systems, e.g., sensory systems, motor systems, memory systems, etc.You will explore several functional systems involved in the generation of behaviour through six tutorial group meetings.
+In recent decennia it has become clear that specific behaviours and abilities cannot be linked simply to specific brain structures.
+Instead, behavioural abilities are implemented in brain-wide systems - the components of which are located throughout the brain at all structural levels: cortical, and subcortical.
+The integrated functioning of these distributed brain structures gives rise to functional systems, e.g., sensory systems, motor systems, memory systems, etc..
+Students will explore several functional systems involved in the generation of behaviour through multiple tutorial group meetings.
 Each meeting will focus on a different aspect: structural and functional organisation of the cerebral cortex, the organisation of the motor system, the basal ganglia loops, the cerebellum, and the limbic system.
-You will learn how the interrelated functions are structurally and functionally implemented, with what means they can be studied and what consequences damage or dysfunction have for behaviour and psychological well-being.
+Students will learn how the interrelated functions are structurally and functionally implemented, with what means they can be studied and what consequences damage or dysfunction have for behaviour and psychological well-being.

 In order to achieve this it is important to know where these structures are located within the brain, as well as how they are interconnected.
-To create an optimal blending of structural and functional knowledgeof brain structures the course comprises, in addition to the six theoretical group sessions, four practical meetings (PSY2133 -Practical Neuroanatomy).
+To create an optimal blending of structural and functional knowledge of brain structures the course comprises, in addition to the six theoretical group sessions, four practical meetings (PSY2133 - Practical Neuroanatomy).
 They will complement the theoretical knowledge by hands-on explorations of the complex 3D form of the brain and the interrelated positioning of parts of the functional system within it.

-Knowledge of: General understanding of the functional and structural organisation of the extended motor system with its functional subsystems.
-You should acquire the correct neuroanatomical terminology.
-You should understand the macroscopic organisation of the human brain.
-You should be able to parcellate the brain into its large-scale functional subsystems.
-You should understand the functional and structural organisation of these subsystems.
+- have a general understanding of the functional and structural organisation of the extended motor system with its functional subsystems; - can use the correct neuroanatomical terminology; - are able to explain the macroscopic organisation of the human brain; - are able to analyse the large-scale functional subsystems, with their unique functional and structural organisation.

-Period 2 31 Oct 2016 23 Dec 2016 Print course description ECTS credits: 4.0 Instruction language: English Coordinator: P.L.J.
-Stiers Teaching methods: Assignment(s), Lecture(s), Work in subgroups Assessment methods: Attendance, Written exam Keywords: Brain organisation, brain networks, basal ganglia, limbic system, cerebellum, cerebral cortex, brain stem, neural regulation
+IPN2029 Period 2 30 Oct 2017 22 Dec 2017

+Lecture(s), Work in subgroups

+Brain organisation, brain networks, basal ganglia, limbic system, cerebellum, cerebral cortex, brain stem, neural regulation

-Faculty of Psychology and Neuroscience Practical: Neuroanatomy
+Practical: Neuroanatomy

-In this practical you will deepen your knowledge of the neuroanatomy of and the spatial relationship between brain structures discussed in the education group meetings of the course 'Functional Neuroanatomy' (IPN2029).
-In these practical meetings you will literally put your hands on the brain.
-You will get the chance to acquire hands-on experience in making sheep brain preparations.
-Studying real neurons in microscope preparations of the rat brain is a unique experience in which you will compare brain cells in different brain structures and directly observe details such as the dendritic spines - the basis of neuronal connections and brain plasticity.
+In this practical students will deepen their knowledge of the neuroanatomy of and the spatial relationship between brain structures discussed in the education group meetings of the course 'Functional Neuroanatomy' (IPN2029).
+In these practical meetings students will literally put their hands on the brain.
+They will get the chance to acquire hands-on experience in making sheep brain preparations.
+Studying real neurons in microscope preparations of the rat brain is a unique experience in which students will compare brain cells in different brain structures and directly observe details such as the dendritic spines - the basis of neuronal connections and brain plasticity.
 Finally, the experience and insights acquired with animal brains will be applied to improve our understanding of the complex structure of the human brain, with the help of brain models, brain preparations (plastinates) and MRI image visualization tools.